 ABOUT RICHMOND ARTS COALITION

 RAC continues to build a strong, united, member-driven organization that serves the interests of artists and arts and culture organizations in Richmond.
 The membership elected a steering committee made up of representatives from the artistic community.
-RAC is making steady progress towards the membership’s goals.
-Thank you to the membership for your continued support and confidence.
+RAC is making steady progress towards our membership’s goals and our community’s aspirations; thank you to our members for your continued support and confidence.

-To be welcoming and inclusive member-driven association that will support and celebrate culture and arts activity in Richmond.
+We are a welcoming and inclusive member-driven association that supports and celebrates culture and arts activity in Richmond.

-To create support for a diversity of cultural and arts experiences by ensuring that artists, arts organizations and arts supporters can contribute to the quality of life in Richmond, as expressed in the following ways:
+We aspire to create support for a diversity of cultural and arts experiences by ensuring that artists, arts organizations and arts supporters can contribute to the quality of life in Richmond.
+We:

 - Advocate for arts and culture to all levels of government